ikeda46/website/content/en/publication/1993-ikeda-ispacs/index.md

 publication_types:
 - '1'
 abstract: The author proposes an algorithm to define a structure of a HMM (hidden Markov model).
 HMMs are widely used in the speech recognition systems and at that time structures are usually determined according to the heuristic knowledge.
-In this article this problem is treated as so-called “model selection” problem in  statistics.
+In this article this problem is treated as so-called ``model selection'' problem in statistics.
 Two recognition experiments using this algorithm are shown.
 First, artificial data then, ATR speech database are used for the source.
 Through these experiments, the author shows that such model selection is effective.
 featured: false
-publication: "*Proceedings of International Workshop on Intelligent Signal Processing\
-  \ and Communication Systems (ISPACS'93)*"
+publication: "*Proceedings of International Workshop on Intelligent Signal Processing and Communication Systems (ISPACS'93)*"
 tags:
 - '"hidden Markov model"'
 - '"model selection"'